Inori/GPCS4/Doc/DeveloperGuide.md

    TODO:
    Step 3 and 4 need to be fixed.
    We should be able to build `pthreads4w` directly within Visual Studio.
 The environment variable is different between cmd console and visual studio.
-   And for clang compatible bug, maybe we should find a more flexable solution.
+   And for the [clang compatible bug](https://github.com/llvm/llvm-project/issues/54689), maybe we should find a more flexable solution while waiting for upstream fix.

 ## Run demos/games:
 Currently, GPCS4 need a path of main elf/bin as input parameter, and will redirect all `app0` access to the `Current Working Directory`.